Portia Gabor

 She was adjudged the Journalist of the Year at the 26th Ghana Journalists Awards organized by the Ghana Journalists Awards.

 Early life

-She was born to Mrs Audrey Arde-Acquah and Mr Seth Solomon, and raised in Accra, Ghana.
-She had her nursery education at Aglow Children's Centre in Madina, continued at University of Ghana Basic Schools Legon.
+She was born to Mrs Audrey Arde-Acquah and Mr Seth Solomon, She grew up in Accra, Ghana.
+She had her nursery education at Aglow Children's Centre in Madina and later the University of Ghana Basic School Legon.

 She attended Krobo Girls Senior High School and continued to study psychology at the University of Ghana but began with a Diploma in Communication from AUCC.

 She has a Masters in Development Communication from the Ghana Institute of Journalism.

 Career

 Portia joined TV3 Ghana after her university education in September 2002 and still works with the brand.

 At the Kanda-based television station, Portia is the editor for features and documentaries.